 - 4.3.1 A PSPO is in effect an enforceable form of byelaw with fixed penalty notice powers attached.
 A PSPO has the potential to enhance local control over a range of matters thus returning greater control to District Councils.
-PSPO'S replace previous gating orders.
-Such orders remain in place for 3 years following commencement and are then subject to renewal as if made as a PSPO. - 4.3.2 A Public Spaces Protection Order can be made by a Local Authority (section 59) if satisfied on reasonable grounds that two conditions are met.
-Firstly, that - (i) Activities carried on in a public place within the authority's area have had a detrimental effect on the quality of life of those in the locality; and - (ii) It is likely that activities will be carried on in a public place within that area and that they will have such an effect
+PSPOs replaced the previous gating orders.
+Such orders remain in place for 3 years following commencement and then must be renewed if a further PSPO is required - 4.3.2 A Public Spaces Protection Order can be made by a Local Authority under section 59 of the Anti-Social Behaviour, Crime and Policing Act 2014) if satisfied on reasonable grounds that two conditions are met. that the first condition is that;

+- (i) Activities carried on in a public place within the authority's area have had a detrimental effect on the quality of life of those in the locality; and - (ii) It is likely that activities will be carried on in a public place within that area and that they will have such an effect